ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 **Data Errors/Noise**

 .. todo::
-    Engineers: these things are not yet defined and might be edited later - they should be parameterizable
+    - Addition of a noise function for misrecording data (names, addresses, birthdays)

-    - We currently have net undercounts, might want to have omissions and duplicates instead.
-Having a perfect census for now should be fine.
+    - We currently have net undercounts, might want to have omissions and duplicates instead with a noise function
-    - Creation of a noise function for misrecording data (names, addresses, birthdays)
+    - To create these noise functions, in addition to the above survey outputs, please include: tracked guardian(s) and the tracked guardian(s) addresses

 **Limitations and Possible Future Adds**